joaquinsoza/firme-test/README.md

 This must be used with a flag "-b" for backend and "-f" for frontend, it shows you the logs of the docker container

 **connect_to_docker.sh**
-This connects you to the container so you can tun things inside of it, it also uses flags
+This connects you to the container so you can run things inside of it, it also uses flags

 ## Comments